cjbayron/imageclassifier-cli/README.md

 ```

 The above command will do the following:
-1. Collect all images in data/cifar/train along with their corresponding labels
+1. Collect all images in *data/cifar/train* along with their corresponding labels
-and store them in TFRecords file format in records/cifar_train_img.tfrecords
+and store them in TFRecords file format in *records/cifar_train_img.tfrecords*
-2. Train image model with "SimpleANN" architecture (see arch/arch.py) using data in TFRecords file
+2. Train image model with *SimpleANN* architecture (see **arch/arch.py**) using data in TFRecords file
     - the number of Epoch, Processed Images, and Loss value are printed
 3. Save trained model in following path:
 *models/SimpleANN/\<datetime\>\_SimpleANN\_cifar\_\<epoch\>.mdl.data*